Five Acres High School is an academy in the Greenshaw Learning Trust.

-The Board of Trustees provides model agendas to the Local Governing Bodies and a work plan across the year to tie in with the rhythm of the school year and the function of the Trust as a whole.
+The Board of Trustees provides model agendas to the Governing Bodies and a work plan across the year to tie in with the rhythm of the school year and the function of the Trust as a whole.

-Local Governing Bodies receive reports from the headteacher on finance and standards and the LGB are expected to monitor the school development plan by asking probing questions of the headteacher and senior leadership team inside and outside of Local Governing Body meetings.
+Local Governing Bodies receive reports from the headteacher on finance and standards and the LGB are expected to monitor the school development plan by asking probing questions of the headteacher and senior leadership team inside and outside of Governing Body meetings.

 The Directors of Education (Ben Parnell for Secondary and Simon Cooper-Hind for Primary) line manage the respective headteachers and also provide a triangulation of school performance (finance and standards) directly to the Board of Trustees or through the committees of the Board of Trustees.
 They support the Local Governing Body with the performance Management of the Headteachers.

-Lead (or link) Governor Roles on LGBs
+Lead (or link) Governor Roles on Governing Bodies

 Lead Governor for Safeguarding/SEN: Tracy Brooke

 Lead governor for Finance: Darren Cotton